sdipis/portfolio_site/README.md

 - large (span 4)

 (all sizes set to span 4 columns when user is on mobile)

+### Lightbox

+Click on an item in the media grid to open it in the lightbox

+Lightbox features:
+- information button (loads project.php)
+- previous slide (loads previous grid item)
+- next slide (loads next grid item)

 ## Contact Form
 - The contact form is set up to email the information to spencer@dipidomain.com